 At first glance, Fisher's "objective" approach sounds more convincing than his Bayesian counterpart, and it is no wonder that it is welcomed by most quantitative researchers.
 Undoubtedly the Fisherian hypothesis testing has currently overshadowed Bayesianism and other quantitative methodologies.
 As Berger (2000) noted, today many universities do not offer Bayesian-related courses in their statistical training.
-Once a journal reviewer commented that my article should focus on mainstream quantitative methods, such as Fisherian hypothesis testing, rather than "marginal' approaches such as Bayesianism.
+Once a journal reviewer commented that my article should focus on mainstream quantitative methods, such as Fisherian hypothesis testing, rather than "marginal" approaches such as Bayesianism.
 On the other hand, Bayesianism is very popular among philosophers (e.g. van Fraassen, Brad Armendt).
 Why frequentism dominates statistics and Bayesianism is popular in philosophy is a very interesting topic for historians of science.
-One of the answers is that besides a sense of objectivity, frequentism also provides scientists a sense of certainty.